 We have also ensured that income arising from the letting of Council properties has been received appropriately during the year also noting that the monthly rents for each were reviewed and increased during the year.

-We have examined income arising from the sale of advertising space in the above mentioned two areas, noting one or two potential anomalies that we have discussed with the Finance, HR & Lettings Manager and have received appropriate explanations.
+We have examined income arising from the sale of advertising space in the above mentioned two areas.